 “Values Clarification” is also an exercise that we sometimes run in group therapy.
 It goes something like this.
 Each member of the group is asked for two things that are important to them.
 We go around the group and everyone gets a chance to tell us about two things that are important in their life.
 I like to write this on a board or paper in front of the group as I go.
 Sometimes we get several things that seem almost the same and need to be lumped together.
 For example, one person may say my job and another says his career.
 I make a bigger category of employment.

 These lists contain quite a variety of things.
-Some people nominate material items, a car, money or a place to live.
-Other people list self-improvement things like education, sobriety or achieving a life goal.
-Many people mention relationships like my wife, husband or children.
-Some people include spiritually values like God or religion.
-And there are often nominations for global goods like peace, health, ending pollution and saving endangered species.
+Some people nominate material items, a car, money, or a place to live.
+Other people list self-improvement things like education, sobriety, or achieving a life goal.
+Many people mention relationships, like with their wife, husband, or children.
+Some people include spiritual values like God or religion.
+And there are often nominations for global goods like peace, health, ending pollution, and saving endangered species.

 The list has some items with a lot of votes and others with few or no votes.
-In most ever case I have ever done this, relationships, family, and friends rose to the top of the list.
+In almost every case I have ever done this, relationships, family, and friends rose to the top of the list.
 So did intangibles.
-Peace, happiness, sobriety and security, which beat the heck out of money, cars, and pleasure most every time.
+Peace, happiness, sobriety, and security, which beat the heck out of money, cars, and pleasure most every time.
 In recovery, we find that the values we hold drive our actions.
-It is important to be clear on what really matters.
+It is important to be clear about what really matters.

 So if relationships and peace of mind are so important to us – why do so many people spend all their time and effort on making money and getting things?

 What is important to you?
 What do you spend your time pursuing?
 Care to comment and share what you value most?